rednas174/Whatsapp_bot/README.md

 # Whatsapp bot

-This is a whatsapp bot made by hirasloth in Flask to serve as a server. the IP is not exposed and doesn't need to be port forwarded.
+This is a whatsapp bot made by rednas174 in Flask to serve as a server. the IP is not exposed and doesn't need to be port forwarded.